 Tim is a member of the American Bar Association, the California Bar Association, the Federal Bar Association, and the Association of Business Trial Lawyers.
 He is the former Chairman and is a current member of the Executive Committee of the Securities Litigation Section of the Bar Association of San Francisco as well as a member of the Executive Committee of the BASF’s Criminal Justice Section.

 A San Francisco native, Tim is actively involved in the Bay Area community.
-He is a member of the Board of Directors of the Okizu Foundation, a board member of La Madre de las Pobres, past president of the St. Thomas More Society of San Francisco, and is a past director of the American Cancer Society, the Harvard Club of San Francisco, and the St. Ignatius College Preparatory Alumni Board.
+He is Chairman of the Board of Directors of the Okizu Foundation, a board member of La Madre de las Pobres, past president of the St. Thomas More Society of San Francisco, and past director of the American Cancer Society, the Harvard Club of San Francisco, and the St. Ignatius College Preparatory Alumni Board.
 He is a member of the Northern District of California’s Criminal Justice Act Panel, and his pro bono activities have included work with the AIDS Legal Referral Panel, the Bar Association of San Francisco's Volunteer Legal Services Program, and civil rights work on behalf of state prisoners.
 Tim regularly volunteers with the St. Anthony Foundation and the Ronald McDonald House.